glegat08/IA_Demo/README.md

 -> Use your IDE's terminal and write ".\Bootstrap.bat"

--> Close your IDE then go to your folder, build's folder then launch the .sln
+-> Close your IDE then go to your folder, into the build folder then launch the .sln

 -> Set "mainFile" as startup project

 -> And go to Properties, Linker, Input and make sure you have those lines (for Debug Config) or it won't work :

-    "sfml-graphics-d.lib
+    sfml-graphics-d.lib

     sfml-window-d.lib

     sfml-system-d.lib

-     sfml-audio-d.lib"
+    sfml-audio-d.lib

 -> Enjoy !